TomasHubelbauer/arduino-qr/readme.md

 single display and see the driving signals for things like lighting up the edge LEDs and clearing/filling the display.
 Maybe it will also reveal the difference between pushing in a single row/column as a single number/call in LEDControl and setting the individual LEDs.
-The output format of the logic analyzer is VCD.
+The output format of the logic analyzer is VCD, openable by PulseView (Open > Import Value Change Dump data).

 ### Test whether using `setRow`/`setColumn` would be faster than `setLed`